The Vascular Bridge: Why Managing Liver Pressure Protects Your Brain

 5-Question Clinical FAQ for Aging Health

-2. Why is the first 48 hours after mini-stroke symptoms so critical?
+2. Why are the first 48 hours after mini-stroke symptoms so critical?

 3. Does liver cirrhosis increase the complexity of stroke recovery?